shashankpenumatcha/ng-number-input/README.md

 Built on top of `HTML text input`  using `ControlValueAccessor` to support Angular forms API.

-Formatting is mostly done using the `Intl.NumberFormat`.
+Formatting is mostly done using `Intl.NumberFormat`.

 ## Demo